bogdanparvu18/msc-graduate-project/README.md

   Subworkflows: operator question → retrieve the relevant evidence → package only that evidence → run the multimodal model → return answer + evidence + confidence

-Unde phase 6 of the project the system should do five things:
+Within phase 6 of the project the system should do five things:

   - understand the natural-language question
   - retrieve the right multimodal evidence